 - The pork roast can be cooked, shredded and stored until ready to re-heat and broil. (you will need to broil to get that crispy element for carnitas).

-- You can prep, chop and store all the toppings in advance.
-Radishes, cilantro, lime wedges, avocados and Pickled Red Onions come to mind.
+- You can prep, chop and store all the toppings in air tight containers in the refrigerator in advance.

 All that’s left is to do is warm the corn tortillas and line up those toppings.
 Guests can build their own personal carnitas as you sit back and take in the compliments.

 TIP: How to keep those corn and flour tortillas warm.
 I was recently introduced to these Imusa Tortilla Warmers.
 They work like magic.
 Just place the tortillas in the warmers and then use the microwave to heat them.
 They’ll stay warm for about an hour tucked inside.
 Check it out, they’re amazing.